 Key issue The Council Response Ground and rainwater in the network Ground and rainwater entering the network is a significant issue in some settlements.
 Heavy or prolonged rainfall can overload our pipe networks and wastewater treatment plants.
 In turn, this restricts residential and commercial growth because it uses up available network capacity.
 We then pump, convey and treat the extra water, resulting in additional and unnecessary costs.
 Excessive levels may also dilute wastewater and lower the performance of our treatment plants.
-Invest in building hydraulic network models; Install pipe flow meters and level sensors in storage chambers; Invest in ongoing CCTV programme; Invest in ongoing inflow and infiltration programme; Refine pipe renewal programme; Install low pressure pumped systems where appropriate; Install emergency storage at key pump stations; Continue to collect asset condition data to refine investment decisions; Providing infrastructure to allow for new homes and businesses We expect that over the next 10 years, our population will grow by approximately 7,700 residents.
+Invest in building hydraulic network models; Install pipe flow meters and level sensors in storage chambers; Invest in ongoing CCTV programme; Invest in ongoing inflow and infiltration programme; Refine pipe renewal programme; Install low pressure pumped systems where appropriate; Install emergency storage at key pump stations; Continue to collect asset condition data to refine investment decisions.
+Providing infrastructure to allow for new homes and businesses We expect that over the next 10 years, our population will grow by approximately 7,700 residents.
 To accommodate this growth, new houses will need to be built, most of which will need to be supplied with wastewater.
 We can supply some of this new demand where there is capacity in our existing infrastructure.
 Where capacity is not available, or if the infrastructure does not exist, we will need to provide upgraded or new infrastructure to enable growth.
-New bypass pump station with emergency storage in Brightwater (Lord Rutherford); New rising main and pump station at Motueka West; New rising main and pump station at Richmond South; Staged upgrades to trunk main between Wakefield and Three Brothers Corner; Upgrades to existing pump stations in Mapua; Upgrades to existing pump stations and rising main in Richmond (Headingly Lane); Upgrades to existing pump stations and rising main in Tarakohe and Pohara, Investment contribution to NRSBU for additional capacity;
+New bypass pump station with emergency storage in Brightwater (Lord Rutherford); New rising main and pump station at Motueka West; New rising main and pump station at Richmond South; Staged upgrades to trunk main between Wakefield and Three Brothers Corner; Upgrades to existing pump stations in Māpua; Upgrades to existing pump stations and rising main in Richmond (Headingly Lane); Upgrades to existing pump stations and rising main in Tarakohe and Pōhara, Investment contribution to Nelson Regional Sewerage Business Unit for additional capacity.
+Climate Change and Resilience The investment required to ensure our infrastructure can withstand the effects of climate change and natural hazard shock events will be significant.
+We plan to invest in emergency storage and standby power generation to ensure wastewater services can continue operating in the future and are adaptable to change.
+Sea level rise means some coastal wastewater infrastructure will become increasing vulnerable to inundation e.g. the Motueka Wastewater Treatment Plant.
+New inland wastewater treatment plant for Motueka; New mobile generators; Energy efficiency initiatives - installing a solar PV array on wastewater assets.